Why caring matters: What are the benefits of employee engagement?

 Let's wind things up with a quick rundown of what the benefits of employee engagement can actually do for your business in terms of long-term outcomes:

-- Reduced absenteeism: Another benefit of employees being engaged in their roles is that it makes absenteeism less likely.
+Another benefit of high employee engagement is that it makes absenteeism less likely.
 After all, why avoid a job which actively interests you?
 Not only can low engagement lead to more absenteeism, but it can actually be a vicious cycle.
 The second Global Retail Absence survey found that over 60% of managers in the UK, USA and Germany believed poor employee engagement significantly increased unplanned employee absences.